 People of all ages can do it, and it doesn’t matter how fit you are right now - you just need to get the training in.

-If you’re interested in an overseas fundraising challenge, to support our 2050 goal, that everyone diagnosed with breast cancer will live, and be supported to live well, find out about our charity hikes and cycle challenges in 2023.
+Find out more about our overseas fundraising challenges.
+Your support will help us achieve our 2050 goal, that everyone diagnosed with breast cancer will live, and be supported to live well.